 - Analogies –What you borrow or learn from the patterns and benchmarks of your competitors and other companies can enlighten your own business processes.

-The discoveries you make from your data can inform how you coach and develop your employees, how you program your interactive voice response, what tools you use and how you evaluate and reward your employees and customers.
+The discoveries you make from your customer experience analytics can inform how you coach and develop your employees, how you program your interactive voice response, what tools you use and how you evaluate and reward your employees and customers.

 To effectively apply the insights gleaned from the data to create transformation, you must make it digestible and actionable for those who have the ability to make change or alter course based on the findings.
 This effort requires collaboration and coordination across departments.
 It should make the translation from “What does it say?” to “What does it mean?”, so the cross-functional team can determine what to do about it.